Onkar Kanwar: Personal life

-Kanwar is married and has three children, and lives in Delhi.
+Kanwar is married, has three children, and lives in Delhi.
 His eldest child is his daughter Shalini who lives in Singapore.
-His elder son Raaja runs a clutch of businesses in the logistics and international trading space, and his younger son Neeraj Kanwar is vice-chairman and managing director of Apollo Tyres.
+His elder son Raaja Kanwar, Chairman and Managing Director of Apollo International Limited and Apollo Supply Chain, leads a global conglomerate with diverse businesses in EPC, logistics, automotive components, retail and lifestyle industry and his younger son Neeraj Kanwar is vice-chairman and managing director of Apollo Tyres.